 Today’s recipe is for tomorrow’s Teacher Appreciation luncheon.
-I’m always taking thing with chocolate and wanted to try something a little different.
-With frozen blueberries on hand, these seemed like a good choice.
+I’m always taking things with chocolate and wanted to try something a little different.
+With frozen blueberries on hand, the egg-free Blueberry Oat Bars seemed like a good choice.

 The bars are packed with berries and each bite is almost like eating blueberry pie.
 They set up pretty well in the refrigerator and slice fairly neatly, but here’s the problem.
 Seeds!
 I absolutely can’t deal with them.
 In fact, I’m about to go do some research on “seedless blueberry cultivation”.

 If seeds aren’t an issue, then by all means, give this recipe a try.
 It’s a fairly small batch and can easily be converted to vegan if needed.
 No eggs!
 Meanwhile, if you have any info on seedless blueberries, I want in.
 Where can I find such a thing?